-If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.15 am on the first day of absence.
+If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.15 am on the first day of absence via Parentapp or by calling school on 01772 796009.

 Pupils' responsibilities depend upon their age, maturity and capability but they too must do their best to attend school regularly and punctually.